liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed permissionClassName, permissionClassPK and permissionOwner parameters from MBMessage API
+### Removed permissionClassName, permissionClassPK, and permissionOwner Parameters from MBMessage API
 - **Date:** 2015-May-27
 - **JIRA Ticket:** LPS-55877

 #### What changed?

-The parameters `permissionClassName`, `permissionClassPK` and `permissionOwner` have been removed from Message Boards API and Discussion taglib.
+The parameters `permissionClassName`, `permissionClassPK`, and `permissionOwner` have been removed from the Message Boards API and Discussion tag.

 #### Who is affected?

-Any code that invokes the affected methods (locally or remotely) as well as any view that uses the Discusion taglib.
+This affects anyone that invokes the affected methods (locally or remotely) and any view that uses the Discussion tag.

 #### How should I update my code?

-It suffices to remove the parameters from the method calls (for consumers of the API) or the attributes in taglib invocations.
+It suffices to remove the parameters from the method calls (for consumers of the API) or the attributes in tag invocations.

 #### Why was this change made?

-Those API methods were exposed in the remote services, allowing any cosumer to bypass the permission system by providing customized className, classPK or ownerId.
+Those API methods were exposed in the remote services, allowing any consumer to bypass the permission system by providing customized `className`, `classPK`, or `ownerId`.

 ---------------------------------------